nfc-developer/sdm-backend/README.md

 ```

 First two letters of `File data (UTF-8)` will describe TagTamper Status (`C` - loop closed, `O` - loop open, `I` - TagTamper not enabled yet).

+### Notice about keys
+In the examples above, whenever key `00` is mentioned, you can replace it with keys `01` - `04`.
+It's better not to use master key `00` in production-grade SDM configuration.
+Whenever possible, it's also better to use different key numbers for different features (e.g. key `01` for SDM Meta Read, key `02` for SDM File Read etc).

+Key numbers `0E` and `0F` have a special meaning:

+* `0E` - Free access
+* `0F` - No access

+The interpretation of this meaning is slightly different for each feature, see datasheet for reference.

 ## Further usage
 1. Edit `config.py` to adjust the decryption keys.